kriskim8937/Computer_Science/Network/CrashCourse.md

 - They also plugged in one or more computers – you can see PDP-1’s, IBM System 360s, and even an ATLAS in London connected over a satellite link.
 - Obviously the internet has grown by leaps and bounds in the decades since.
 - Today, instead of a few dozen computers online, it’s estimated to be nearing 10 billion.
-- And it continues to grow rapidly, especially with the advent of wifi-connected refrigerators and other smart appliances, forming an “internet of things”.
+- And it continues to grow rapidly, especially with the advent of wifi-connected refrigerators and other smart appliances, forming an “**internet of things**”.
 - So that’s part one – an overview of computer networks.
 - Is it a series of tubes?
 Well, sort of.
 - Next week we’ll tackle some higher-level transmission protocols, slowly working our way up to the World Wide Web.